Cistercians: Engineering and construction

-Legacy
+World Heritage Sites

 The Cistercian abbeys of Fontenay in France, Fountains in England, Alcobaça in Portugal, Poblet in Spain and Maulbronn in Germany are today recognised as UNESCO World Heritage Sites.

-The abbeys of France and England are fine examples of Romanesque and Gothic architecture.
-The architecture of Fontenay has been described as "an excellent illustration of the ideal of self-sufficiency" practised by the earliest Cistercian communities.
-The abbeys of 12th century England were stark and undecorated – a dramatic contrast with the elaborate churches of the wealthier Benedictine houses – yet to quote Warren Hollister, "even now the simple beauty of Cistercian ruins such as Fountains and Rievaulx, set in the wilderness of Yorkshire, is deeply moving".

 In the purity of architectural style, the beauty of materials and the care with which the Alcobaça Monastery was built, Portugal possesses one of the most outstanding and best preserved examples of Early Gothic.
 Poblet Monastery, one of the largest in Spain, is considered similarly impressive for its austerity, majesty, and the fortified royal residence within.
 The fortified Maulbronn Abbey in Germany is considered "the most complete and best-preserved medieval monastic complex north of the Alps".
 The Transitional Gothic style of its church had a major influence in the spread of Gothic architecture over much of northern and central Europe, and the abbey's elaborate network of drains, irrigation canals and reservoirs has since been recognised as having "exceptional" cultural interest.

-In Poland, the former Cistercian monastery of Pelplin Cathedral is an important example of Brick Gothic.
-Wąchock Abbey is one of the most valuable examples of Polish Romanesque architecture.
-The largest Cistercian complex, the Abbatia Lubensis (Lubiąż, Poland), is a masterpiece of baroque architecture and the second largest Christian architectural complex in the world.

 Art

-The mother house of the order, Cîteaux, had developed the most advanced style of painting in France, at least in illuminated manuscripts, during the first decades of the 12th century, playing an important part in the development of the image of the Tree of Jesse.
-However, as Bernard of Clairvaux, who had a personal violent hostility to imagery, increased in influence in the order, painting and decoration gradually diminished in Cistercian manuscripts, and they were finally banned altogether in the order, probably from the revised rules approved in 1154.
+The mother house of the order, Cîteaux, had developed an advanced style of painting in illuminated manuscripts during the first decades of the 12th century.
+However, as Bernard of Clairvaux's influence increased, decoration gradually diminished in Cistercian manuscripts.
+He had a strong aversion to the extensive use of imagery.
+Decorations were finally banned altogether in the order.
 Any wall paintings that may have existed were presumably destroyed.
 Crucifixes were allowed, and later some painting and decoration crept back in.
-Bernard's outburst in a letter against the fantastical decorative motifs in Romanesque art is famous:
+Bernard criticized abbey churches for their "immoderate length, their superfluous breadth, the costly polishings, the curious carvings and paintings which attract the worshipper's gaze and hinder his attention."
+He loathed the fantastical, often deformed beasts used in medievial church decoration.
+Weaker monks would be tempted "to spend the whole day in wondering at these things rather than in meditating the law of God."